Applications are now open for NDARC higher degree (HDR) scholarships commencing in 2024.

 Scholarship award amount and duration

-The scholarship amount awarded to full-time HDR students is $35,000 per annum, tax-exempt.
+NDARC offers a competitive scholarship stipend and support package.
+The scholarship amount awarded to full-time HDR candidates is $37,684 per annum, tax exempt.
 The PhD scholarship duration is three years (with the possibility of a 6-month extension).
-MRes and MPhil scholarship duration is two years.
+The MRes and MPhil scholarship duration is two years.

 In addition, up to $10,000 is available for professional development activities and $5,000 for associated research costs across the period of candidature.
 There are also opportunities for HDR candidates to be offered additional paid employment to work on priority projects across the Centre.